Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

     You can [retrieve battery usage information of single or multiple resources](#resourceusage_get) by specifying its [resource IDs](#resource_key) as well as 'from' and 'to' Unix epoch time in seconds.

+    You can retrieve data recorded within last seven days.

 ## Prerequisites

 To enable your application to use the Battery Monitor functionality: